 Currently, there is no cure for Alport syndrome.
 The available treatments aim to slow the progression of kidney disease and to alleviate symptoms.
 There is a great need for more targeted and effective therapies to treat Alport syndrome.

-The Alport Research Hub is funded by the Stoneygate Trust and Kidney Research UK, with Alport UK as a collaborator.
+The Stoneygate and Kidney Research UK Alport Research Hub, was created thanks to a £2.55M investment from Stoneygate Trust in partnership with charity Kidney Research UK, with Alport UK as a collaborator.
 The hub aims to transform early diagnosis and specific treatments for patients with Alport syndrome.

 About Alport syndrome